 If rental property owners prefer hardwoods, bamboo flooring takes the cake.
 Bamboo flooring has all the ease of maintenance of hardwood floors but with more durability.
 Strand woven bamboo flooring is up to three times stronger than oak flooring, which makes it less likely to get nicked or scratched.

 Bamboo flooring is also far more eco-friendly than hardwood floors.
 Hardwoods may be greener than synthetic fibers, but the trees can take up to 60 years to mature.

 Bamboo is natural vegetation that only takes five years to mature, making it a highly renewable resource for many different materials that wood is traditionally used for such as flooring and paper.

-And finally, bamboo flooring comes in a wide variety of colors, so you can get all the style of different hardwood floors with three times the durability and five times friendlier to the environment.
+And finally, bamboo flooring comes in a wide variety of colors, so you can get all the styles of different hardwood floors with three times the durability and five times friendlier to the environment.

 That said, if you’re still trying to decide whether or not to install carpet flooring, hardwood flooring, or bamboo flooring, consider installing bamboo flooring.
 This durable, affordable option is more likely to last you several tenants than carpet flooring would ever be able to.

 Interested in installing bamboo flooring in your rental property?

 When it comes to choosing hardwood flooring and eco-friendly materials for your apartment building or other property, installing bamboo flooring is the way to go.
 Unlike carpet flooring and compared to hardwood floors, strand-woven bamboo floors can be refinished up to four times.

 If you’re interested in installing bamboo flooring on your property, Ambient Bamboo Flooring has the installers for you.
 To learn more about our different types of bamboo flooring such as strand woven eucalyptus, contact Ambient Bamboo Flooring today.